 Frequently Asked Questions

 You need a strong connection to Boroondara, such as living or working in the area.
-If you’re outside the area, there are similar community groups you can join.
+If you’re outside the area, there are similar Facebook groups you can join.

 Yes.
 Only members can give or receive items in BHRR.
-If you’re not a member, you can still use our A–Z Rehoming & Recycling Guide.
+However, anyone can use BHRR’s A–Z Rehoming, Recycling and Repair Guide.
 Link: Use the single link field for the A–Z Guide.

 A–Z GuideNo.
 Everything in BHRR is rehomed for free.
-Buying, selling or trading is not allowed, and items rehomed through BHRR must not be resold.
+Buying, selling or trading is not allowed.
+Items rehomed through BHRR must not be resold.

-No. Items are passed directly between members.
-If you’re looking for donation options, please refer to our A–Z Guide.
+No. Items are shared directly between members.
+If you’re looking for donation options, please refer to BHRR’s A–Z Rehoming, Recycling and Repair Guide.

 A-Z GuideYes.
 Volunteers help with events and community activities.
 If you’d like to get involved, please fill in our volunteer registration form.

-Volunteer HereNot in Boroondara, as long as items remain neat and tidy.
+Volunteer HereNot in Boroondara, as long as the hard rubbish pile is kept neat and tidy.
 Other councils may have different rules.

 If you’re on Facebook, you can join BHRR to pass on useful, preloved items.
-If you’re not on Facebook, our A–Z Guide lists other organisations that accept donations.
+If you’re not on Facebook, BHRR’s A–Z Rehoming, Recycling and Repair Guide lists other organisations that accept donations.

 A-Z GuideYes.
-BHRR is supported by Boroondara Council and has received the 2024 Volunteer Program Innovation Award.
+BHRR is supported by Boroondara Council.
+BHRR also received the 2024 Boroondara Volunteer Program Innovation Award.

-BHRR primarily supports people within the Boroondara community, but many donated items also help individuals and community groups across Victoria, Australia and beyond.
+BHRR mainly supports people in Boroondara, but many donated items also help individuals and community groups across Victoria and even further afield.

 Indexblog